rafaelmata357/Data-Science-Udacity/Airbnb/README.md

         - Use NLTK library to extract the main feature from the transit and neighborhood description columns

 4. Data Modeling
-    - Two model a linear regression two methods are used:
+    - To model a linear regression two methods are used:
         - Linear regression
         - Random Forest regression
     - The dataset is normalized using Min-Max scaler